 Folks are right to be a bit wary of those of us flying the feminist flag.
 Some of us really are trying to take over the world.
 Gently.

 "Right around the time of International Women’s Day, a question popped up on the world’s most popular microblogging platform: “What if women ran the world?”
 I wasn’t aware that we don’t, but I appreciate the intent of taking us out of the shadows to which we have been relegated.
 I am not averse to the idea of trying on a little matriarchy as a transitional phase towards a gender equitable world.
 By matriarchy I don’t mean replacing men with women and keeping the system intact.
-That would just be patriarchy in high heels, and we already have enough of that going on.
+That would just be patriarchy in high heels, and we already have enough of that going on."

 Soon day come, we shall pwn you all!
 Mwahahahahahahahahaaaa!